destgeerlab/shape-coded-particles/README.md

 ### 10S Database
 The 10S database incorporates all the images from the raw database and is processed to multiclass segmentation masks.
 It also features both basic augmentation (BA) and ABT augmentation of the dataset.

-## Examples
-### Example: Augmentation by Translocation (ABT) for SCP
-A simple implementation of the ABT algorithm can be found in the ABT folder.
-The example is written for the 10S_raw_abt dataset.
-10S_raw_abt can be found [here](https://drive.google.com/file/d/1IdNliHuYhy35FoiNLBzOWP3JlsupTaol/view?usp=share_link).

-1. Download the 10S_raw_abt.zip file.
-2. Unzip the file and adjust the path in the main section of the abt_example.py file.

-### Example: Semantic Segmentation for SCP
-particle_segmentation.ipynb is a notebook showcasing examples for training different models for multiclass segmentation.
-The corresponding datasets can be downloaded [here](https://drive.google.com/file/d/1IdNliHuYhy35FoiNLBzOWP3JlsupTaol/view?usp=share_link).

-1. Download one of the dataset .zip files.
-2. Start the notebook with GPU support (e.g. Google Colab).
-3. Upload the dataset .zip file to the notebook.
-4. Follow the steps of the notebook.

 ## Results